bspfsystems/SignLift/README.md

 **Base SignLift Command:** The base command for all SignLift commands.
 If this command has no arguments, a list of all subcommands that the sender has permission to use, and their respective syntax, will be displayed. **Please Note:** This permission **MUST** be granted to all that wish to use any SignLift subcommand (or any short commands).
 - `/signlift` - `signlift.command.signlift`

-**Reload Command:** Reloads the configuration file, updating any values for the in-game lift functionality **Please Note:** Changing these values can/will cause current LiftSigns to no longer function.
+**Reload Command:** Base command for reloading the various configuration files. **Please Note:** There are subcommands for this subcommand, depending on the item wanting to be reloaded.
+More information can be found in the help command.
-- `/signlift reload` - `signlift.command.signlift.reload`
+- `/signlift reload <arg>` - `signlift.command.signlift.reload`

 **Help Command:** Displays all available SignLift subcommands that the Player has permission to use.
 - `/signlift help` - `signlift.command.signlift.help`